rinigus/pure-maps/README.md

 The build options can be specified in Qt Creator under "Build settings" of the project.
-Just add them to the additional arguments of qmake.
+Just add them to the additional arguments of cmake.

-Mainly targeting packagers, it is possible to specify default providers using `qmake` project options.
+Mainly targeting packagers, it is possible to specify default providers using `cmake` project options.
 Notice the difference in supplied values for basemap and other options:

+- `DEFAULT_PROFILE=profile`
+  where profile is either online or offline
 - `DEFAULT_BASEMAP=provider`
   Map `provider` is either specified in basemap JSON as "provider" or, if absent, as "name"